Skip to main content

 Carver County, MinnesotaHypereutrophic

 On the LakeGrade rubric Eagle Lake fails the cutoffs — a TSI of 71 and persistent algal pressure put it in the bottom tier.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 The hypereutrophic status — TSI 71 — reflects sustained heavy nutrient loading from the surrounding watershed and frequent algal pressure.
 Eagle Lake is a shallow lake at 14 ft maximum depth, which means it warms quickly, mixes constantly, and amplifies nutrient inputs.
 At 183 acres, Eagle Lake fits the Minnesota median for monitored lakes, with 2.5 miles of shoreline.
 Within Carver County's 40 graded lakes, Eagle Lake ranks 27 — below the local median, though not at the bottom.